-- · Proponents and participants in initiatives funded by the Foundation. - · First Nations and other Aboriginal organizations in Atlantic Canada and Quebec. - · The general public (who are tapped for contributions to sustain the work of the Atlantic Salmon Conservation Foundation through multiple fund-raising activities). - · Foundation directors and staff, ASCF. - · Government departments and agencies.
+- · Proponents and participants in initiatives funded by the Foundation. - · First Nations and other Aboriginal organizations in Atlantic Canada and Quebec. - The general public (who are tapped for contributions to sustain the work of the Foundation for Conservation of Atlantic Salmon through multiple fund-raising activities). - · Foundation directors and staff, FCAS. - · Government departments and agencies.